 Work Experience Requirements

-When you apply for the CPA license, there is an application fee that needs to be paid.
-Pennsylvania's initial application fee for a CPA license is $65.
-In addition, $100 is charged for the biennial renewal.
+When you apply for a CPA license, an application fee must be paid.
+Pennsylvania’s initial application fee for a CPA license is $65.
+Additionally, a $100 fee is charged for the biennial renewal.

 License Renewal Requirements

-CPAs in Pennsylvania must renew their certification every two years, from January 1 to December 31.
-You must meet the Continuing Professional Education (CPE) requirements on time to renew your license.
+CPAs in Pennsylvania must renew their certification every 2 years, from Jan.
+1 to Dec.
+31. You must meet the Continuing Professional Education (CPE) requirements on time to renew your license.

 Continuing Education Requirements